May Sinclair’s The Dark Night: The Imagist Verse Novel

 Image: May Sinclair in 1904 (author unknown), via Wikimedia Commons.

 Posted on July 28, 2017, in Literature and tagged Analysis, English Literature, Imagism, Literary Criticism, May Sinclair, Modernism, Poetry, Summary, The Dark Night, The Secret Library.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on May Sinclair’s The Dark Night: The Imagist Verse Novel.